-We bring our staff along the journey by translating the direction so that every person in our team understands that direction and how their job contributes to achieving the outcomes. - We make every effort to understand, and then commit to, the direction of the organisation.

-We bring our staff allong the journey by translating the direction so that every person in our team understands that direction and how their job
+· We make every effort to understand, and then commit to, the direction of the organisation.
+We bring our staff along the journey by translating the direction so that every person in our team understands that direction and how their job contributes to achieving the outcomes.